Kavi-priyan/Kavi-priyan/README.md

 ## Hello there
-Hi I am Kavi priyan , an AI/ML Engineer
+Hi I am Kavi priyan, an AI/ML Engineer

 > “Admiration is the furthest thing from understanding.”